< Home

 • Incidents vary in their degree of difficulty to detect and, consequently, the fixation duration required to reach an accurate detection.

-• A failure to be the first to see the casualty may not be a fair reflection on lifeguard performance.
-Sometimes supervisors or other pool users may be the first to see the casualty in danger, affording little time for the lifeguard to make the first detection.
+• Failure to be the first to see the casualty may not be a fair reflection on lifeguard performance.
+Sometimes, supervisors or other pool users may be the first to see the casualty in danger, affording little time for the lifeguard to make the first detection.
 Supervisors must retain some responsibility for identifying when the person under their care may be in danger and be supported by lifeguards once they are alerted.

 Broadly speaking, once the decision to perform a rescue is made, the idea of reaching your casualty within 20 seconds or less has been widely adopted.
 In most cases, lifeguards have been shown to reach their casualty in substantially less than 20 seconds.
 Lifeguards typically outperform non-lifeguards regarding the speed of response to a drowning casualty.